Situated in the North West of England, Chorley is steeped in history and surrounded by beautiful countryside.

 The oldest building remaining in the Lancashire town is St Laurence’s Church, which first appears in historical records when it was dedicated in 1362.

 However, it is believed that there was already an earlier Anglo-Saxon chapel on the site which was a daughter foundation of Croston Parish Church.

 It is believed that the church is named after Saint Laurence, an Irish saint who died in Normandy in the 12th century, whose bones were conveyed to the church by local noble Sir Rowland Standish – who happens to be an ancestor of Mayflower passenger Myles Standish.

-The Mayflower 400 Coach Tour will allow you to explore places and churches related to Myles Standish and his family.
+The Mayflower 400 Coach Tour allows you to explore places and churches related to Myles Standish and his family.

 Don’t forget to pay a visit to Myles Standish Way – a street named after the famous Mayflower passenger!

-Chorley has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Chorley hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Chorley’s Mayflower programme here.